reduxjs/redux-toolkit/docs/api/createSlice.md

 Instead of using a simple object as `extraReducers`, you can also use a callback that receives a `ActionReducerMapBuilder` instance.

+This builder notation is also the only way to add matcher reducers and default case reducers to your slice.

 ```typescript
 const incrementBy = createAction<number>('incrementBy')